 ANSWER: Under this program, you may sign up for five different countries rather than five different destinations.
 You are also eligible for the "ALL" sign-up which makes you eligible for all other destinations served.
 This gives you a greater selection of destinations from which to choose.

-ANSWER: Remote sign-up allows passengers to enter the backlog by emailing or telefaxing copies of proper service documentation along with desired country destinations and family members first names to the aerial port of departure.
-The date and time stamp of the sent email or telefax data header will establish date/time of sign-up; therefore, active duty personnel must ensure the telefax is sent no earlier than the effective date of leave.
+ANSWER: Sign-up allows passengers to enter the backlog by submitting online form, email (MCBH_MCAS_SPACEA@usmc.mil) or telefaxing sign-up request with family member’s names.
+The date and time stamp of the sent online form, email or telefax data header will establish date/time of sign-up; therefore, active duty personnel must ensure the telefax is sent no earlier than the effective date/time of leave.
 The original date and time of sign-up shall be documented and stay with the passenger until his or her destination is reached.
 On reaching destination, the passenger may again sign-up for space available travel to return to home station.

 NOTE: If applicable, a statement that all required border clearance documents are current is required.

-ANSWER: Self sign-up is a program that allows passengers to sign-up at a terminal without waiting in line.
-Most locations now provide self sign-up counters with easy to follow instructions for registration.
+ANSWER: MCAS Kaneohe Bay does not have self-sign-up service but most AMC terminals do allow passengers to sign-up at a terminal without waiting in line.
 Active duty personnel must ensure sign-up takes place no earlier than the effective date of leave.
 If your travel will take you to a foreign country, ensure border clearance documentation is up to date.
 If you are unsure, verify it with a passenger service representative on duty.

 QUESTION 7: How can I find where my name is on the Space A register?

 ANSWER: Each terminal maintains a Space A register (organized by priority and the date and time of registration for travel) that is updated daily.
-The register is conveniently located in the terminal and directly accessible to you.
-Travelers may call the terminal direct to find where they stand travel wise.
+The register is located at our terminal counter where travelers may visit.

 QUESTION 8: As a Reservist, where can I fly?